-Surgery generally lasts six hours.
+Surgery generally lasts six- eight hours.
 When you awake, you will be in the Recovery Room.
-You will have on an oxygen mask, an IV, a urinary catheter, two surgical drains and vaginal packing.
+You will have on an oxygen mask, an IV, a urinary catheter, up to three surgical drains (1 in the arm, 1 in the groin and 1 in the leg).
 Pressure stockings that help prevent blood clots will be applied.
 This room is a very bright and noisy.
 Be assured that the recovery room staff is monitoring you closely.
 They will begin to monitor and medicate you for pain almost immediately.
 Before you are discharged to your room, they will set up and instruct you on the use of the PCA (patient controlled analgesia) pump.
 This is a method of self-administrating pain medication through your IV.